Mindi Kitten Appraisals upholds the highest professional ethics

-Appraising is a profession, and appraisers are professionals.
+Appraising is typically a long term career.
 Requirements to become a licensed appraiser have increased more than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be dubbed a profession as opposed to a trade.
-As with any profession we have a strict ethical code.
+So it goes without question these days that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

 Mindi Kitten Appraisals provides honest and ethical appraisals for Lubbock County

-Mindi Kitten Appraisals has an established track record for performing appraisals with the highest of ethics.
+Mindi Kitten Appraisals has worked hard for its reputation for completing appraisals with the highest of ethics.
 To learn more Contact us

-Appraisers will sometimes be required to consider the interests of third parties, including homeowners, buyers and sellers, or others.
+Appraisers will often be required to consider the interests of third parties, such as homeowners, both buyers and sellers, or others.
 Those third parties normally are spelled out in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is only to those third parties who the appraiser knows, based on the scope of work or other written parameters of the job.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-We only perform to the highest ethical standards possible.
-Working on assignments that contingency fees is never an option.
-That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other unethical practices may be established by state law or professional societies to which an appraiser belongs.
+We require the highest ethical standards possible from ourselves.
+We never do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+We can't do assignments on percentage fees.
+That is probably the appraisal professions most important rule, because it would invite fraudulent practices since raising the value of the home would up the their paycheck.
+We don't do that.
+Other unethical practices may be established by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.

-With Mindi Kitten Appraisals, you can be assured of 100 percent ethical, honest service.
+With Mindi Kitten Appraisals, you can be assured of 100 percent ethical, professional service.

 Got a Question?